Chapter 1: The New Jacob

 Hugo heaved his round, bulky body up a narrow trail towards a hilltop clearing.
 Stumbling on the uneven ground, he thought about his situation.

 Jack had passed one hell of a ball to him, and what he was supposed to do with it, he had no idea.
 He couldn't carry it, couldn't dribble it, and no long free throw would get rid of it for him.
-Hugo hadn't given up on Jack for good, but if Jack was gone, he was screwed.
+Hugo hadn't given up on Jack for good, but if Jack was really dead and gone, he was screwed.
 Because then there would be no passing this burden back to Jack.
 It would be his for good.

 Yes, Hugo had to admit, he would have.
 And oh Jack, stupid Jack, why had he done it?Jack had to have known it would be suicide.Hadn't Jack said that he was already dead?